jlrn-rph/eskwelabs-capstone-mental-health/README.md

 * Chatbot Building
     * Consult with mental health professionals and collaborate with existing initiatives.
-    * Make the chatbot be able to respond in Filipino for inclusivity.
+    * Make the chatbot able to respond in Filipino for inclusivity.
-    * Find ways to improve the chatbot's conversational ability e.g. use other APIs, include therapy and client conversations
+    * Find ways to improve the chatbot's conversational ability e.g. use other APIs, including therapy and client conversations

 ![Beyond the Numbers of Mental Health Message](https://github.com/jlrn-rph/eskwelabs-capstone-mental-health/blob/main/assets/message.png)

 ## Meet the Team